Simultaneous Multiband Photometry of the Early Optical Afterglow of GRB 240825A with Mephisto: Observations of Optical afterglow of GRB 240825A

 For observations obtained in the second to fourth nights, we co-added multiple exposures in each band to enhance the SNR for better target detection.
 The image with the smallest median FWHM was selected as the reference for flux alignment.
 Flux levels of the remaining images were then scaled to that of the reference image using stars with SNRs $>$20.
 The same procedures as described above were applied to obtain aperture photometry in the co-added images.
 Photometric calibration was carried out using the zero-point values estimated from the reference image.
 The 3-sigma limiting magnitudes were estimated from the co-added images if the source was not clearly detected.

 We retrieved images of the host galaxy of GRB~240825A from the Panoramic Survey Telescope and Rapid Response System (PanSTARRS) \citep{Kaiser2002} archive\footnote{\url{http://ps1images.stsci.edu/cgi-bin/ps1cutouts}} and conducted aperture photometry on the stacked images in the PanSTARRS-1 $rizy$ bands.
-Since the source was not detected in the stacked PanSTARRS-1 $g$-band image, we estimated the 3-sigma limiting magnitude for this band.
+Since the source was not detected in the stacked PanSTARRS-1 $g$-band image, we estimated the 5-$\sigma$ limiting magnitude for this band.
 Photometric calibration was performed using the zero-point values stored in the image headers.
-The limiting magnitude obtained for the $g$-band is 24.93 mag, while the measured magnitudes in the $rizy$ bands are 22.61$\pm$0.19, 22.09$\pm$0.13, 22.03$\pm$0.26, and 21.71$\pm$0.21 mag, respectively, before corrected for the foreground extinction of the Milky Way.
+The limiting magnitude obtained for the $g$-band is 23.70 mag, while the measured magnitudes in the $rizy$ bands are 22.61$\pm$0.19, 22.09$\pm$0.13, 22.03$\pm$0.26, and 21.71$\pm$0.21 mag, respectively, before corrected for the foreground extinction of the Milky Way.
 We also retrieved the target images from the Hyper Suprime-Cam Subaru Strategic Program \citep[HSC-SSP,][]{Aihara2018PASJ}, a wide-field multi-band imaging survey conducted with the Subaru 8.2 m telescope.
 The survey reaches a 5-$\sigma$ depth of 26.5, 26.5, 26.2, 25.2, and 24.4 mag in the $grizy$ bands, respectively \citep{Aihara2022PASJ}.
 We performed aperture photometry on the images of those bands.
 The images were calibrated against PanSTARRS and have a constant zero-point of 27.0 mag.
 The measured magnitudes in the $grizy$ bands are 23.56$\pm$0.13, 22.72$\pm$0.09, 21.93$\pm$0.06, and 21.79$\pm$0.06, and 21.54$\pm$0.06 mag, respectively, before the Galactic extinction correction.
 Comparing the above values with our own measurements where we positively detected the target in the $gri$ bands on the second night and in the $griz$ bands in the third night, it appears that the GRB afterglow still has some contribution to the detected signals in the second and third nights.
 We also queried the Sloan Digital Sky Survey (SDSS) DR17 archive\footnote{\url{https://skyserver.sdss.org/dr17}}.
 The query yields host galaxy magnitudes before the Galactic extinction correction of 25.42$\pm$1.15, 23.12$\pm$0.31, 22.16$\pm$0.19, 21.82$\pm$0.23, and 21.69$\pm$0.70 mag in the SDSS $ugriz$ bands.
 Comparison with our data further indicates that contributions from the GRB afterglow persist in our observations on the second and third nights.
+However, we note that the queried SDSS magnitudes have almostly reached or exceeded the detection depths limits of the SDSS photometric survey \footnote{\url{https://www.sdss4.org/dr17/imaging/other_info/\#DepthsoftheSDSSphotometricsurvey}}.
+Thus, caution is warranted when interpreting these values.